Council Tax

 How to Pay

 Set up a direct debit as soon as you receive your first bill.
-Missing payments triggers an escalation process that is best avoided.
+Missing payments triggers an escalation process you want to avoid.

 What Happens If You Don't Pay